graphql/graphiql/README.md

 - `onEditQuery`: an optional function which will be called when the Query editor changes.
 The argument to the function will be the query string.

-- `onEditVariables`: an optional function which will be called when the Query varible editor changes.
+- `onEditVariables`: an optional function which will be called when the Query variable editor changes.
 The argument to the function will be the variables string.

 - `onEditOperationName`: an optional function which will be called when the operation name to be executed changes.